A guide to insurance for beauticians and salons A guide to insurance for beauticians and salons

 • Where you are insured to work (including other countries, if relevant to you)

-• Cover extending to temporary employees
+• Cover for temporary employees